UrbanPistek/projects-monorepo/ml-onnx/articles/a1_tuning_and_onnx.md

 ## [1] Overview

 I want to mostly focus on the Inference side of things and how ONNX can be leveraged, but to get there I want to cover fine tuning a model to serve as a starting point and as a working example.
-Then I will dive into the specifics of how to use ONNX for inference in both rust and python, also covering how some of the pre-processing transforms can be replicated without having to rely on the transforms used in pytorch.
+Then I will dive into the specifics of how to use ONNX for inference in both rust and python, also covering how some of the pre-processing transforms can be replicated without having to rely on the transforms used in PyTorch.

-I give some quick hints as to why ONNX can be advantagious - which will be expanded on more.
+I give some quick hints as to why ONNX can be advantageous - which will be expanded on more.

 1. ONNX Runtime is optimized for inference - uses techniques like Kernel fusion & Graph optimization
 2. ONNX is an open standard for model representation
-3. ONNX models and runtimes tend to be lighter than PyTorch
+3. ONNX models and run-times tend to be lighter than PyTorch

 ### Dataset